What is the Random Walk Theory?

 Since the Random Walk Theory posits that it is impossible to predict the movement of stock prices, it is also impossible for a stock market investor to outperform or “beat” the market in the long run.
-This implies that it is impossible for an investor to outperform the market without taking on large amounts of additional risk.
+It implies that it is impossible for an investor to outperform the market without taking on large amounts of additional risk.

 Also, it appears that an increasing number of investors are firm believers in the wisdom of index investing.
 According to data from Vanguard and Morningstar, 2016 saw an unprecedented inflow of more than $235 billion into index funds.

 In 1988, the Random Walk Theory was put to the test in the famous Dart Throwing Investment Contest.
 Devised by the Wall Street Journal, this contest pitted professional investors working out of the New York Stock Exchange against dummy investors.
-The dummy investors consisted of the Wall Street Journal staff, who chose stocks by throwing darts at a board.
+The dummy investors consisted of the Wall Street Journal staff who chose stocks by throwing darts at a board.

-One of the main criticisms of the Random Walk Theory is that the stock market consists of a large number of investors and the amount of time each investor spends in the market is different.
+One of the main criticisms of the Random Walk Theory is that the stock market consists of a large number of investors, and the amount of time each investor spends in the market is different.
 Thus, it is possible for trends to emerge in the prices of securities in the short run, and a savvy investor can outperform the market by strategically buying stocks when the price is low and selling stocks when the price is high within a short time span.

-In contrast to the random walk theory is the contention of believers in technical analysis, those who think that future price movements can be predicted based on trends, patterns, and historical price action.
+In contrast to the Random Walk Theory is the contention of believers in technical analysis – those who think that future price movements can be predicted based on trends, patterns, and historical price action.
 The implication arising from this point of view is that traders with superior market analysis and trading skills can significantly outperform the overall market average.

 Both sides can present evidence to support their position, so it’s up to each individual to choose what they believe.
-However, there is one fact – perhaps a decisive one – which goes against the random walk theory: the fact that there are some individual traders who consistently outperform the market average for long periods of time.
+However, there is one fact – perhaps a decisive one – which goes against the random walk theory.
+This is the fact that there are some individual traders who consistently outperform the market average for long periods of time.

 It’s important to note that even the most devout believers in technical analysis – those who think that future price movements in the market can be predicted – don’t believe that there’s any way to infallibly predict future price action.
-It is more accurate to say that probable future price movement can be predicted by using technical analysis, and that by trading based on such probabilities it is possible to generate higher returns on investment.
+It is more accurate to say that probable future price movement can be predicted by using technical analysis and that by trading based on such probabilities, it is possible to generate higher returns on investment.